cpraveen/numa/splines.md

 2.  $s^{(r)}(x)$ is continuous on $[a,b]$ for $0 \le r \le m-2$.
 :::

 The derivative of a spline of order $m$ is a spline of order $m-1$, and similarly for anti- derivatives.
-Note that $m=2$ corresponds to piecewise linear function which is continuous, and $m=3$ is a piecewise quadratic function which is continuous and has continuous derivatives[^1].
+Note that $m=2$ corresponds to piecewise linear function which is continuous, and $m=3$ is a piecewise quadratic function which is continuous and has continuous derivatives [@Kincaid2002].

 ## Cubic spline interpolation